-The AMF Foundation cares for children who have experienced or witnessed serious violence and runs programs called eSmart, that prevent violence and advocate for children's safety and wellbeing in the community, at schools and in libraries.
+The AMF Foundation is an advocate for children's safety and wellbeing in the community, at schools and in libraries.

 The Carly Ryan Foundation

-The Carly Ryan Foundation is a non-profit charity created to promote internet safety supporting families and the community.
+The Carly Ryan Foundation is a non-profit charity and a certified online safety program provider for families and students.

 Stay Safe Online - Carer and Parent Help